Thursday, August 17, 2023

 Bobby says they still get together occasionally to shoot hoops and play HORSE and see each other about once a month although they often will talk daily – either by phone or text.

 Above is a contemporary family photo of three Watt siblings with their mother taken in March 2023 at the Watt Trucking Inc. vendor station of the Mid-America Truck Show in Louisville, Ky.
-From left are Eric's older brother Keith; mother Luanne Watt; brother-in-law Bo Clement; Bo’s wife, Michelle Watt Clement (Eric's sister), who is holding her and Bo's son, Jimmer; and Eric with his girlfriend, Dennise.
+From left are Eric's older brother Keith; mother Luanne Watt; brother-in-law Bo Clement; Bo’s wife, Michelle Watt Clement (Eric's sister), who is holding her and Bo's son, Jimmer; and Eric with his then-girlfriend (now wife), Dennise.

 ___________________________________________________________________________